 Mission and Role

-Dr Tom Bolger, Mr Con Breen, Ms Pauline Campbell, Dr Tom Curtis, Mr Kyle Hunter, Dr Maria Long (Chair), Mr Nigel Monaghan, Ms Christine Morrow, Dr Brian Nelson, Mr Declan Quigley, Dr Julian Reynolds, Dr George Sevastopulo and Dr Noeleen Smyth.
+Dr Tom Bolger, Mr Con Breen, Dr Christina Campbell, Ms Pauline Campbell, Dr Tom Curtis, Mr Kyle Hunter, Dr Maria Long (Chair), Mr Nigel Monaghan, Ms Christine Morrow, Dr Brian Nelson, Mr Declan Quigley, Dr Julian Reynolds, Dr George Sevastopulo and Mr Dave Wall.

 Botany: Dr Tom Curtis